TomaszRewak/Face-Landmarking/README.md

 ## More

-If you have any questions fell free to reach out to me.
+If you have any questions fell free to contact me.